mercadopago/devsite-docs/guides/integration-guide-for-partners/pix.en.md

-# Payment model - Bank Slip
+# Modelo de pagamento - Pix

-By default, the due date for payments via bank slip is 3 days.
-However, it is possible to change this setting at the time of creation by using the `date_of_expiration` field in the payment creation request, defining a period between 1 and 30 days from the issue date of the bank slip.
+By default, the expiration date for payments via Pix is 24 hours, but you can change it by sending the `date_of_expiration` field in the payment creation request.
+It is recommended that you set a minimum expiration period of 30 minutes.

-To use this field, it is necessary to follow the ISO 8601 date format: yyyy-MM-dd'T'HH:mm:ssz.
+To use this field, you need to follow the ISO 8601 date format: yyyy-MM-dd'T'HH:mm:ssz.

 Example: